persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - upper bounds : [10, 10, 1.1]
       - check table behavior:

-        - if lower > upper bound : variable name in red and can not validate the page
+        - if lower > upper bound : variable name in red, tooltip on the name and can not validate the page
-        - if upper < lower bound : variable name in red and can not validate the page
+        - if upper < lower bound : variable name in red, tooltip on the name and can not validate the page

     - Third page check the values :